Updated: Aug 4, 2021

 The best Hong Kong producer Raymond Chaw (1927-2018) found the best leading form and style of filmmaking of that era.
 It made Hong Kong film an international brand in this field.
-He said 'his aim of filmmaking is to entertain people' at Tokyo International Film Festival in 2012 I directly heard of his message to audience out there.
+He said 'his aim of filmmaking is to entertain people' at Tokyo International Film Festival in 2012 when I directly heard of his message to audience out there.
 Art film was not his concern.
 I perfectly agree with him.

 This film tale established the comically organised Kung Fu action film genre for the later generations.
 Bruce Lee actually played a cool protagonist who only mechanically beats antagonists for bloody revenge in several films without this one.
 The never settle down protagonist, a bumpkin Tang Lung saves Italian Restaurant owner Chen Ching-hua from land property-sharks and their employed Karate champ Colt played by Chuck Norris (1940-).
-This film was not Chuck Norris's debut film at all.

 The opening sequence typically shows new genre style and Bruce Lee's comical acting taste while Tang Lung waiting for the arrival of Chen Ching-hua at the airport.
 He's totally disoriented on the lobby, at the foreign restaurant when he interacts with Italians in different ages and occupations.
-It established his comical personality as an ordinary people.
+It established his comical personality as an ordinary person.
 It something attracts audiences psychologically.

 Besides this, Bruce Lee's role Tang Lung intends to avoid killing anyone during all fight scenes in this film.
 This psychological tendency is obviously expressed in his acting and facial performance even after he kills Colt who refuses his mercy during the Colosseum battle.

-In conclusion, this film is not only the best film of Bruce Lee for his wife and loyal fans in terms of aesthetically full control by Bruce himself, but also it established the comedy Kung Fu action genre for Hong Kong filmmaking and the next generations.
-It showed Bruce Lee's comical and humanistic personality in the leading role for the first time.
+In conclusion, this film is not only the best film of Bruce Lee for his wife and loyal fans in terms of aesthetic full control by Bruce himself, but also it established the comedy Kung Fu action genre for Hong Kong filmmaking and the next generations.
+It showed Bruce Lee's comical and humanistic personality as the leading role for the first time.
 Made his role more humane, more attractive like Jackie Chan (1954-).

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.